marcvaleros/tws_report_automation/README.md

-An automation script developed using NodeJS Javascript for TWS.
-The APIs used in this project were Hubspot API and RingCentral API.
-Functionality involves sending recordings from ringcentral and upload the audio files to slack from the metadata returned from RC's API.
+### TWS Automation Script

+This project is a Node.js automation script developed for TWS, integrating with the HubSpot and RingCentral APIs.
+The primary functionality involves retrieving call recordings from RingCentral and uploading them to Slack based on metadata provided by the RingCentral API.

+Key features of this script include:

+- **APIs Integration**: Seamless interaction with HubSpot and RingCentral APIs.
+- **Audio File Management**: Automatically sends and uploads call recordings from RingCentral to Slack.
-Ringcentral SDK was used to streamline the entire process from authorization using JWT and OAuth, error handling and webhook subscription.
+- **RingCentral SDK**: Utilized for efficient handling of authorization (via JWT and OAuth), error management, and webhook subscriptions.
-Polling technique was used to wait for audio recordings to be readily avaialable after a call ends and for other asynchronous proceses.
+- **Polling Technique**: Ensures audio recordings are available after calls and manages other asynchronous processes effectively.

+This script is designed to streamline and automate the workflow, making it an essential tool for teams using TWS.
+`